-RMS has six (6) grading tristers in a school year.
+We have six (6) grading tristers in a school year.
 Mid-trister grades serve as a status report on the student's progress for each grading period and will be provided to students in all core classes.
 The student's counselor can also collect immediate grades if there is a concern during grading periods.
+Students' trister grades are kept as a running total for each semester and semester grade.

-RMS uses the following standardized grading scale, and grade point average (GPA) is figured on a 4-point scale:
+We use the following standardized grading scale, and grade point average (GPA) is figured on a 4-point scale: